A great article by Alison Powell: What to do about biased AI? Going beyond transparency of automated systems

-Someone at work last week pointed out the whole Google Manifesto shenanigan over the previous weekend.
-As a woman in tech, this is something I hear about all the time, but I’m too busy to give them the time of my day.
+Last week someone at work brought to my attention the Google Manifesto shenanigan over the previous weekend.
+As a woman in tech, I hear about things like this all the time, but I’m too caught up with other activities to respond to these things publicly.
 I try to be a positive person, so instead of dwelling on all the lame comments that peppered social media, I’m just going to focus on those who have rebutted the manifesto with much better articulation that I could ever have.

 So, About this Googler’s Manifesto: What I like about this article is his explanation about how engineering isn’t an isolated endeavour.
 This was a misconception I had when I was younger, and it’s actually something that attracted me to the field, because I like doing solo work.
 I’ve grown out of that misconception though, and I love computer science enough to also appreciate its collaborative and social aspect.